Aventus-Network-Services/avn-node/PULL_REQUEST_TEMPLATE.md

 Before you submit a PR, please check that:

-- [ ] You added a brief description of the PR, e.g.:
+- [ ] You describe the purpose of the PR, e.g.:
   - What does it do?
   - Highlights what important points reviewers should know about;
   - Indicates if there is something left for follow-up PRs.